 You probably won't be court-martialed in basic training.
 It's also unlikely that you'll be punished under the provisions of Article 15 while in basic training (unless you commit a serious crime, such as stealing).

 Because you're still learning in basic training, you're given a break.
-In most cases, documentation of any punishment is destroyed when you graduate, and nobody will even know it happened, unless you elect to tell them.
+In most cases, documentation of any punishment is destroyed when you graduate, and nobody will even know it happened unless you tell them.

 Yelling is, by far, the most common corrective action in military basic training.
-If you perform some bone-head stunt, your training instructor is going to letyou know about it ... loudly.
+If you perform some boneheaded stunt, your training instructor is going to let you know about it ... loudly.

-The Marine Corps takes getting dropped one step farther in basic.
+The Marine Corps takes getting dropped one step further in basic.
 In Marine Corps and Coast Guard basic training, you might get quarter-decked.
-The quarter-deck is a special place in the barracks where you're sent to do an amazing amount of physical exercises, all under the direct supervision andencouragement of a drill instructor.
+The quarter-deck is a special place in the barracks where you're sent to do an amazing amount of physical exercises, all under the direct supervision and encouragement of a drill instructor.

 Technical Stuff: In addition to quarter-decking in Marine Corps basic, there is also pitting.
 Pitting is incentive training for a large group of recruits, so named for the sandy pits set aside for such events.

 Remember: You can be recycled without being punished.
-For example, if you're in week 2 of basic training and you get sick and put in the hospital for two weeks, when you get out, you won't be returned to your basic training unit (who are now in week 4).
-You'll be recycled to a different basic training unit who is presentlyin week 2 of training.
+For example, if you're in Week 2 of basic training and you get sick and put in the hospital for two weeks, when you get out, you won't be returned to your basic training unit (which is now in Week 4).
+You'll be recycled to a different basic training unit that is presently in Week 2 of training.